 While public buses and taxis are inexpensive, drivers typically exhibit poor driving habits, and buses are frequently overcrowded.
 The train system has a good safety record.
 Trains, while sometimes crowded, are comfortable and generally on time.

 Foreign driver’s licenses are valid for use in Morocco for up to one year.
 After that, foreign residents must pass the Moroccan driver’s test and obtain a Moroccan driver’s license.

-* * *This replaces the Country Specific Information for Morocco dated December 16, 2011, to update the sections on Threats to Safety and Security and Victims of Crime.
+* * *This replaces the Country Specific Information for Morocco dated January 7, 2013, to update the section on Special Circumstances.